WeChooseFun/audiosnaps-oembed/readme.txt

 == Installation ==

 1. Upload `AudioSnaps-oembed` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. That's it

-== Frequently Asked Questions ==

 = What is AudioSnaps? =